 One of the hottest trends in the hobby world right now is doll customizing and repainting.
 It started becoming popular more than ten years ago when people began revamping Barbies with custom costumes and making fairies out of them.

 So what is involved?
-A repaint is when you remove the factory paint, then hand draw the features with acrylic paints, usually with a more realistic and pleasing appearance.
-This creates a OOAK (one of a kind) customized doll.
+A repaint is when you remove the factory paint, then hand-draw the features with acrylic paints, usually with a more realistic and pleasing appearance.
+This creates an OOAK (one-of-a-kind) customized doll.

 Repaints require a lot of trial and error.

-- Some people like to start painting right over the existing factory paint, just to get a feel for what it is like to paint on a 3D surface.
+- Some people like to start painting right over the existing factory paint just to get a feel for what it is like to paint on a 3D surface.
 Painting over existing paint is never done by professional doll artists, but many beginners do this when they start.
-This enables you to get an idea what the paint feels like on your brush, how it flows, and the shape of the doll's features.
+This enables you to get an idea of what the paint feels like on your brush, how it flows, and the shape of the doll's features.
 After you become accustomed to handling your supplies, you will have to remove the doll's factory features and practice on a blank face.

 - When you are brave enough to start, you will be removing the face.
 Most artists use straight acetone, which is the quickest and most efficient method for vinyl dolls.
 It is perfectly safe and does not damage the plastic in any way.
 Don't get any acetone on the body, though, as it may damage the vinyl that the body is made from.
 Wrapping everything but the head in a cloth or paper towel before you start working is a good idea.
 This prevents accidental drips, smudges, and dirt.